-ust because hormones are produced by the body does not make them safe.
+As is true with most supplements, including vitamins, just because hormones are produced by the body does not necessarily make them safe when ingested.
 A more “natural” state for women of reproductive age may well be one in which she is nearly constantly pregnant.
 In fact, not giving birth to children is one of the known risks for breast and ovarian cancer, since the hormones released during ovulation overload the hormone receptors in breast and ovarian tissues.
-Pregnancy gives a break of nine months per child to these overloads, and over the course of two four decades, the breaks add up.
+Pregnancy gives a break of nine months per child to these overloads, and over the course of two to four decades, the breaks add up.
 In other words, without the breaks induced through pregnancy, the overloaded hormone receptors can create malignancies.
+Most pregnant women don't think of their pregnancy term as a break from anything except possibly menstruation and taking out the garbage, but the link is clear.

-Th link between hormones and hormone receptors also backs the recent finding that hormone replacement therapy (HRT) increases cancer risk by 6%.
-So many people went off the that many experts the recent small decline in breast cancer mortality (from about 44,000/year to about 41,000/year) to the reduced use of .
-HRTs were prescribed for decades to boost the hormone levels of menopausal women. promoted maintaining a natural balance without regard for the natural hormonal changes in aging bodies.
-They were sold, without evidence that they fulfilled such promise, reducing hot flashes and weight gain, as well as a cure-all : skin tone, muscle mass, bone density, and memory.
+The link between hormones and hormone receptors also backs the recent finding that hormone replacement therapy (HRT) increases cancer risk by 6%.
+So many people went off the HRT in the last decade that many experts attribute the recent small decline in breast cancer mortality (from about 44,000/year to about 41,000/year) to the reduced use of HRT.
+HRTs were prescribed for decades to boost the hormone levels of menopausal women.
+Drug companies promoted HRT for maintaining a natural balance without regard for the natural hormonal changes in aging bodies.
+They were sold, without any evidence that they fulfilled such a promise, for reducing hot flashes and weight gain, as well as a cure-all for the symptoms of aging: decreased skin tone, muscle mass, bone density, and memory.

-Fifty years after the treatment began, enough evidence was found against the manufacturers of Pfizerthe company that purchased Wyeth, prempro hormone replacement treatments award millions of dollars punitive damages to plaintiffs, indicating findings of reckless disregard for women’s health in selling the drug without warnings or adequate study.
-9000 women su Pfizer for their cancers.
+Fifty years after the treatment began, enough convincing evidence was found against the manufacturers of Pfizer (the company that purchased Wyeth, which had produced prempro hormone replacement treatments) that juries awarded millions of dollars in punitive damages to plaintiffs, indicating findings of reckless disregard for women’s health in selling the drug without warnings or adequate study.
+Since then, more than 9000 other women have sued Pfizer for their cancers.
 Some plaintiffs who allege their cancers were caused by HRT showed that Wyeth, the manufacturer of the drugs, knew the dangers of HRT well before the Women’s Health Initiative found that it caused increased rates of cancer, strokes and other health problems, while in other cases Pfizer has successfully argued that cancer has many causes.

-The HRT case offers one strand in a complex story of synthetic hormones have been falsely marketed as natural substances.
-It also demonstrates how easily assum that data are being collected and regulation is taking place as drugs become increasingly common and accepted.
+The HRT case offers one strand in a complex story of the way synthetic hormones have been falsely marketed as natural substances.
+It also demonstrates how easily we assume that data are being collected and regulation is taking place as drugs become increasingly common and accepted.
 In fact, the opposite is often true.
 While numerous cases have found that Wyeth (now Pfizer) showed reckless disregard for the lives of those people taking its hormones, the creeping normalcy of certain procedures and drugs in the medical field still renders invisible whole swaths of questions about drug safety.